 Jesus did that later after His ascension at Pentecost.

-leadership
+Through Paul Jesus showed how leadership should be perpetuated.

+Jesus also gave to the church a group of leaders Eph.
+4:11 + vs 13

+Paul instructed Timothy to do likewise 2Tim 2:2

 Somehow through the church history we have received the idea that there ought to be one church leader, and he stands between us and the Holy of the Hollies, and he offers prayer, maybe he offers incense, or he offers prayer, and he preaches the message, he leads the singing, he does all the things for the people, he is the go between the people and God.
 And we see it happening in the Catholic Church, we see it happening in the Orthodox Church, we see it happening in our Protestant churches.
 All over the world.
 That's not what God had in mind.
 God had in mind for there to be a group of leaders who would share together and participate together.
 And we see that the apostle Paul wanted Timothy to instruct other people to do that also.

 So now I understand the Great Commission not as a command, “Abraham, go preach!
 Abraham, go do this or do that”.
 I see it completely different.
 Jesus at the very end of His life, He comes to His disciples and He says, “Look, you've seen what I have done; I've modeled it for you.
 I demonstrated it, and I'm leaving now.
 In a moment I'm out of here.
 And you are here by yourself.
 And I want to ask you one thing.
 Would you do what I have done?
 Would you please follow my example?”